-An electrical interlock can be provided on the isolating switch which is designed to operate before the fuse jaws open as the handle is moved from the ON position.
+An electrical interlock can be provided on the isolating switch which is designed to operate before the fuse jaws open as the hundle is moved from the ON position.
 This electrical interlock is mounted behind the front plate and is actuated by a spring finger that is moved by the clevis (27, Fig. 5).
-The contacts of this interlock are normally used to disconnect the load of a control circuit transformer, space heaters, or auxiliary circuits when the load is in excess of 750 VA.
-Both contacts must be the same polarity.
+The contacts of this interlock are normally used to disconnect the load of a control circuit transformer, space heaters, or auxiliary circuits when the load is in excess of 750 VA up thru 2500 V or 600 VA from 2501 to 5000 V. Both contacts must be the same polarity.